 Credits and Interest Credits during the period of such Disability as described below and as provided in Section 4.1 as if the individual were still actively employed.
-For the purpose of determining a Disabled Member's Annual Pay Credits for any Plan Year, such Member's Earnings for any period of Disability shall be equal to the Member's Earnings during the full calendar year immediately preceding the date of such Disability (annualized in the event the Member did not receive 12 full months of Earnings).
-Additionally, Years of Creditable Service (determined on the basis of the Member's regularly scheduled Hours of Service as of the date immediately preceding the date of such Disability) shall continue to be credited during the period in which credits continue to be credited to the Member's Cash Balance Account.
+For the purpose of determining a Disabled Member's Annual Pay Credits for any Plan Year, such Member's Earnings for any period of Disability shall be equal to the Member's Earnings during the full calendar year immediately preceding the date of such Disability (annualized in the event the Member's regularly scheduled Hours of Service as of the date immediately preceding the date of such Disability) shall continue to be credited during the period in which credits continue to be credited to the Member's Cash Balance Account.
 Annual Pay Credits for a Plan Year shall be determined based on the Disabled Member's attained age and Anniversary Years of Service (including the additional service described above) as of the immediately preceding December 31.
 However, such credits shall cease upon the earliest to occur of: